saumyasoni051203-oss/Secure-notes-web-app/README.md

 This project was built to:
 (1) Practice real-world state handling.
 (2) Demonstrate intentional UX and security decisions.
-(3) void tutorial-style or over-engineered implementations.
+(3) Avoid tutorial-style or over-engineered implementations.